Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Asset Definition

 An asset definition is an arbitrary binary string that corresponds to a particular [asset ID](#asset-id).
-Each asset version may define its own method to declare and commit to asset definitions.
+Future [issuance entry types](#issuance-entry) may define their own methods to declare and commit to asset definitions.

-For version 1 assets, asset definitions are included in the issuance program.
+In he present version of the protocol, asset definitions are included in the issuance program.
 Issuance programs must start with a [PUSHDATA](vm1.md#pushdata) opcode, followed by the asset definition, followed by a [DROP](vm1.md#drop) opcode.
 Since the issuance program is part of the string hashed to determine an asset ID, the asset definition for a particular asset ID is immutable.

 ### Retired Asset